 Students may not earn more than a total of eight (8) credits from any combination of individual externships and special research projects (SRP's).
 Students may not earn more than three (3) credits during the fall or spring terms or four (4) credits during the summer term.

-An individual externship has no classroom component.
-Individual externs report to faculty supervisors on a periodic basis established by agreement of the student and faculty member.
+An individual externship has no required classroom component (unless the student is seeking to satisfy the Practice-Based Learning Requirement, which is addressed below).
+Individual externs report to faculty supervisors on a periodic basis established by the Policy on Individual Externships.
 In an externship clinic, students perform work at a field placement, but are also required to attend a regularly scheduled class associated with the externship, and for which additional credit may be awarded.
 Externship clinics are courses for which students must enroll through the regular course selection process.
 In contrast, students enroll in an individual externship via the process described below.

 An externship provides students with the opportunity to enhance their knowledge of substantive law and lawyering skills through hands-on experiences, and to apply what they have learned in the law school classroom to real world legal problems.
 Individual externships allow students to gain experience in a particular area of law or practice setting of interest to them, discover their strengths and preferences within the legal profession, address areas in which they might need additional training, and consider the professional, ethical and moral implications of the practice of law.

 Enrollment in an individual externship will satisfy the Practice-Based Learning Requirement if the externship is for at least three credits (requiring at least 168 hours of work) and the student concurrently enrolls in the Individual Externship Seminar.
 Students must enroll in the Individual Externship Seminar through the regular course selection process.
 Students do not have to have secured an externship placement at the time that they enroll in the seminar.
 Seminar enrollment triggers a meeting with the Externship Director to assist the student to secure a suitable placement.